-Abstentions will be counted for quorum purposes but will have the effect of a vote against each nominee in the election of directors (Proposal No. 1), and a vote against the ratification of KPMG (Proposal No. 2) and the advisory resolution on executive compensation (Proposal No. 3).
+Abstentions will be counted for quorum purposes but will have the effect of a vote against each nominee in the election of directors (Proposal No. 1) and a vote against the ratification of KPMG (Proposal No. 2).

 Brokers holding shares for individual stockholders must vote according to specific instructions they receive from each such individual stockholder.
 If specific instructions are not received, in some cases, brokers may vote these shares in their discretion.
 The New York Stock Exchange (the "NYSE"), however, precludes brokers from exercising voting discretion on certain proposals designated under NYSE rules as being "non-routine" without specific instructions from the individual stockholder.
 This results in a "broker non-vote" on such a proposal.
-Proposal No. 1 (the election of directors) and Proposal No. 3 (advisory resolution on executive compensation) are considered non-routine matters under applicable NYSE rules.
-As such, a broker cannot vote on these proposals without instructions from the individual stockholder, and, therefore, an undetermined number of broker non-votes may occur with respect to these proposals.
+Proposal No. 1 (the election of directors) is considered a non-routine matter under applicable NYSE rules.
+As such, a broker cannot vote on this proposal without instructions from the individual stockholder, and, therefore, an undetermined number of broker non-votes may occur with respect to this proposal.
 Shares represented by broker non-votes that are present and entitled to vote at the Annual Meeting will be counted for purposes of determining a quorum.
-Broker non-votes will have the effect of a vote against the nominees in Proposal No. 1 (the election of directors) but will have no impact on Proposal No. 3 (advisory resolution on executive compensation).
+Broker non-votes will have the effect of a vote against the nominees in Proposal No. 1 (the election of directors).
 Proposal No. 2 (the ratification of the appointment of KPMG) is considered a routine matter under applicable NYSE listing rules.
 Therefore, brokers will be permitted to vote the shares of individual stockholders who do not submit voting instructions for this proposal, and no broker non-votes will occur in connection with the ratification of the appointment of KPMG.